-The boundaries of the land use designations established by this Plan and as shown on the Schedules of this Plan are intended to be approximate, and shall be considered as absolute only where they coincide with roads, railway lines, rivers, lot lines shown in an implementing Zoning By-law, or other clearly defined physical features.
+The boundaries of the land use designations shown on the Schedules of this Plan are intended to be approximate, and shall be considered as absolute only where they coincide with roads, railway lines, rivers, lot lines shown in an implementing Zoning By-law, or other clearly defined physical features.

 Where land use designation boundaries are considered as approximate, amendments to this Plan will not be required in order to make minor adjustments to the boundaries provided that the general intent and purpose of the Plan are maintained.
-Such minor adjustments shall be determined by Council and will not need to be incorporated into the land use Sechedules.
+Such minor adjustments shall be determined by Council and will not need to be incorporated into the land use Schedules.